 As much as I enjoy saying hello to everyone who enjoys my books, my workload means I can only undertake a few tours a year.
 My events can be found on my website.

 Can I get a signed book?

 If you’d like to support my local bookshop, you can purchase a signed book from Books Of Wonder in New York.

 Visit www.booksofwonder.com online or use their contact form.

-If you would like a book personalised check out where I will be on my events page.
+Sadly, I cannot accept books in the mail to sign and be returned.
+If you would like a book personalized, please check out where I will be on my events page.